My deleted files are not in the Recycle Bin. How can I recover them in their original location?

 - Go to Control Panel to turn on the "System Protection".

 - Click on "System & Security" > "System" > "System Protection" (on the left sidebar).

 - Available drives with corresponding protection will be shown.

 - Select a particular drive and click on configure.

-- Click on "restore system settings and previous versions of files" and click on "OK".
+- Click "restore system settings and previous files versions " and click "OK".
 That's all; now you will see an option to recover the particular file.

-If you have created backups with Windows Backup feature, then you can probably recover deleted files not in recycle bin in Windows 10 by from the backup.
+If you have created backups with Windows Backup feature, then you can probably recover deleted file from shared drive not in Recycle Bin in Windows 10 by from the backup.

 1. Connect your backup storage media with your Windows PC.